Jurassic World Evolution: Sales

 Five weeks after its initial release, the game had sold one million copies through digital and physical sales.
 Seven months after the game's initial release, Frontier declared the game its biggest launch and revealed that more than 2 million copies were sold.
 As of March 2020, three million copies of the game had been sold.

 Accolades

 The game was nominated for "Best Audio Design" at the 2018 Golden Joystick Awards, losing to God of War.
 It won the award for "Game, Simulation" at the National Academy of Video Game Trade Reviewers Awards, and was nominated for "Excellence in Convergence" at the SXSW Gaming Awards, losing to Marvel's Spider-Man.
 It was also nominated for "Best Game Design" and "Best Audio" at the Develop:Star Awards.

-Sequel
+Sequels

 A sequel, Jurassic World Evolution 2, was announced by Frontier Developments in June 2021, and released on November 9.
 Goldblum reprises his role for the game, which includes additional features, pterosaurs, and marine reptiles.
-The game takes place after the events of Jurassic World: Fallen Kingdom, and was released for PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S.
+The game takes place after the events of Jurassic World: Fallen Kingdom, and was released for PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S. It received positive reviews, with many critics citing it as an improvement over its predecessor.

+A third game, titled Jurassic World Evolution 3, released on October 21, 2025 for PC, PlayStation 5, and Xbox Series X and Series S. The game introduced more additional features, such as genders, a mating system, juvenile animals, and a fully modular building system (similar to Frontier's other games Planet Coaster and Planet Zoo).
+The campaign mode follows the events of the film Jurassic World Dominion, where Goldblum once again reprises his role.
+The game was well received, with praise directed towards its visuals, customization options, and the addition of breeding and juveniles.
+Donovan Erskine of Shacknews deemed Jurassic World Evolution 3 the pinnacle of the series.